 My wife went away as a declared dance major to Cal Poly.
 Her dream was to be a ballerina.
 After a semester, however, she realized that was a big whoops.
 Not practical.
 No money there in ballet.
 So, she quickly changed her major to accounting.
 Many years later, she is a happy and prosperous forensic accountant.
 Not because of thoughtful planning but rather because of dumb luck.

 Similarly, I got my first job out of college because the man who hired me was not fully conversant in English.
 He thought I had attended Havard when I had participated in Harbor – a junior college.
 Big difference.
 Ten years with that company launched my sales career that continues today.
 Again, unplanned serendipity.
 Dumb luck.

 So, what to do?
 What is the lesson you can learn from us?

 The lesson is simple: just let it go.
 Stop trying to manipulate and control your child.
 Love your child as they are.
 They may not appreciate that love today, but they will eventually.

-And, trust me, if you loved your kid and cared for them, that love will help them learn to make the right decisions.
-And, guess what, some of the most critical decisions will be informed by mistakes.
+And, trust me, if you love your kid and care for them, that love will help them learn to make the right decisions.
+And guess what?
+Some of the most critical decisions will be informed by mistakes.
 So, give them space and time to do just that; make mistakes and learn from them.